José Batlle y Ordóñez: Second presidency (1911–15)

 In 1913, in an attempt to prevent future Presidential dictatorships, Batlle proposed a collective Presidency (colegiado) based on the Swiss Federal Council model.
 This was offered as a way to prevent presidential dictatorship (in a nation where every person older than 13 had lived under a dictator) while also, as Batlle believed, as one study noted, assuring continuing reform "because the Colorado Party, with its ongoing action program, would control the Colegiado for some years, unlike the present arrangement in which every incoming president was free to reverse or ignore his predecessor's policies."
 The Colegiado proposal, however, was not welcomed by several politicians.
 Cabinet ministers resigned, and the majority of the Senate (despite consisting of men personally chosen by Batlle) announced that it would not bring up for debate the legislation that would enable a Constitutional Convention.
 An unforeseen gold crisis also struck Uruguay.
 As one study summed up this depressing situation: "Financing businesses became difficult; financing new government projects became impossible.
 The Bank of the Republic's gold holdings dropped below its charter requirements, and it stopped granting credit.
 Business was depressed, international trade decreased, government revenues dropped, and the budget surplus became a budget deficit.
 Workers' wages kept falling, and unemployment rose.
 Only ranchers, whose meat, wool, and hide exports were bringing first good, and then astronomical, prices were prospering, but they were holding on to their money in these troubled times."
 Nevertheless, Batlle resisted economic retrenchment and quickly responded to the political crisis.
 He chose a new cabinet from the young and obscure members of the Colorado Party, men who were committed Colegialists.
 In an election held on 30 November 1914, the mainstream of the Colorados, the Colegialists, gained 60% of the votes cast, and would have 68 seats in the Chamber of Deputies as opposed to the Nationalists' 21, while the Anticolegialists did not win a single seat.

 However, the colegiado proposal was defeated in a 1916 referendum, but Batlle then managed to get support from the Blancos and the Second Constitution was approved by referendum on 25 November 1917.
-Under the new Constitution, a split executive was created, but the President continued to control the ministries of Foreign Affairs, Interior and Defence.
-The new nine-man National Council of Administration, which consisted of six Colorados and three Blancos, controlled the ministries of Education, Finances, Economy and Health.
-Claudio Williman, who served between Batlle's two terms, was his supporter and continued all his reforms, as did the next President Baltasar Brum (1919–23).